WhitSade/Extracting-And-Visualizing-Stock-Data/README.md

 <h2>Objective</h2>

-My goal is to extract financial data like historical share price and querterly revenue reportings from various sources using python libraries and webscraping on popular stocks.
+My goal is to extract financial data like historical share price and quarterly revenue reportings from various sources using python libraries and webscraping on popular stocks.
 After collecting this data I will visualize it in a dashboard to identify patterns or trends.
 Stocks I will work with are Tesla, Amazon, AMD, and GameStop.

 ```python